 When a startup or corporation brings a product to market, they need a robust strategy.
 A US Bank research study confirms that 78% of small businesses fail without a planned marketing strategy.

-A go-to-market strategy is a step-by-step roadmap that companies use to launch a new product or enter new territory.
-A marketing project management software can greatly help in the execution of the strategy by assigning specific tasks to each team member, tracking the progress and ensuring the entire campaign is visible across the business to ensure cross-functional alignment.
+Marketing project management software can greatly help in the execution of the strategy by assigning specific tasks to each team member, tracking the progress, and ensuring the entire campaign is visible across the business to ensure cross-functional alignment.

-Remember the much-hyped failure of Google Glass in 2017?
+Remember the much-hyped failure of Google Glass?
 It attempted to connect consumers to augmented reality with a smartphone-enabled, head-mounted device.
 Unfortunately, it was launched without a planned marketing campaign to a market with zero demand.

 That is a perfect example of why companies of all sizes need a thoughtful and intentional strategy to take the product to market.